 The good news is, is that I now know this fun little tendency that I have.
 So I am now able to call BS on myself when I get a little freaked out over something.

 I’d hear about a data breach and be instantly worried.
 I would write it on my weekly to-do list to check every credit card for purchases I didn’t make.
 Or I would pull my credit report a few extra times to be sure no one opened a credit account in my name.
 I could almost feeeeeel people running up hundreds of thousands of dollars in my name, with zero intention of paying it.
 And I would be stuck with cleaning up the mess.
 Which could take years to fix, and paperwork a mountain high.
+This kind of financial stress wasn’t doing me any good, I knew that, but I couldn’t stop checking!
 Was I a bit paranoid?
 Dramatic?
 Maybe slightly, but I’m okay with that.

 Don’t believe me?
 Let’s take a quick look into what could happen if someone steals your data.

 What is so bad if my data gets stolen?

 - They could open up credit accounts in your name, run up the bills and vanish.
 You’re then stuck with the balance, trying to fight the charges.
 What’s worse, is that you may not even know it’s happening until credit card companies start calling you or send you to collections.

 - Your email and website logins are at risk.
 Your address, name, SSN could be compiled with data of your workplace, name, email, and personal email and accounts and all be made into one file.
 For example, Dropbox was breached in 2012 using credentials stolen in the LinkedIn data breach earlier that year.
 If you used your password for one account, then likely you use it for multiple accounts.